Group of people looking at the futuristic user interface.

 FREE ELECTIVES (6 CREDITS)

-CPU: Intel or AMD CPU (2011 or later) - 64-bit x86/AMD64 CPU with a minimum of 4 cores.
-(CPUs with at least 6 to 12 cores are recommended).
-Newer Apple computers with Apple Silicon (e.g., M1, M2, M3, or Mx CPUs) are NOT supported and NOT compatible with the required software needed for this program.
+• CPU: Intel or AMD CPU (2011 or later) - 64-bit x86/AMD64 CPU with a minimum of 4 cores.
+Newer Apple computers with Apple Silicon (e.g., M1, M2, M3, or Mx CPUs) cannot run the free virtualization software used in certain courses.
+Students with these machines will need to purchase additional software.

 AI Minor for non-majors to include: